tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that the final step is to define how the bot should respond when it successfully fulfills all the slots, as well as how to respond if the user wants to cancel the intent action.
 This is done in the "Confirmation prompt" section.

-Scroll down to the "Confirmation prompt" section, check the "Confirmation prompt" option and type the following confirm and cancel prompts:
+Scroll down to the "Confirmation prompt" section, check the "Confirmation prompt" option, and type the following confirm and cancel prompts:

 * _Confirm prompt:_ `Are you sure you want to convert ${cadAmount} to Bitcoin?`